Yavapai: Dances

-Shelter
+Historical housing

 The Yavapai built brush shelter dwellings called Wa'm bu nya:va (Wom-boo-nya-va).
 In summer, they built simple lean-tos without walls.
 During winter months, closed huts (called uwas) would be built of ocotillo branches or other wood and covered with animal skins, grasses, bark, and/or dirt.
-In the Colorado River area, Ɖo:lkabaya built Uwađ a'mađva, a rectangular hut, that had dirt piled up against its sides for insulation, and a flat roof.
+In the Colorado River area, Tolkepaya built Uwađ a'mađva, a rectangular hut, that had dirt piled up against its sides for insulation, and a flat roof.
 They also sought shelter in caves or abandoned pueblos to escape the cold.

-Social-political organization
+Precolonial sociopolitical organization

-The Yavapai main social-political organization were local groups of extended families, which were identified with certain geographic regions in which they resided.
+The Yavapai main sociopolitical organization were local groups of extended families, which were identified with certain geographic regions in which they resided.
 These local groups would form bands in times of war, raiding or defense.
 For most of Yavapai history, the family was the focal group, be it the nuclear family, or extended.
 This is partly because most food-providing sites were not large enough to support larger populations.
 However, exceptions are known.

 Near Fish Creek, Arizona, was Ananyiké (Quail's Roost), a Guwevkabaya summer camp that supported upwards of 100 people at a time.
 It supported a prickly pear fruit harvest, and hunting of rabbits and woodrats.

 In winter, camps were formed of larger groups, consisting of several families.
 They separated into smaller groups at the end of winter, in time for the spring harvest.

 Government among the Yavapai tended to be informal.
-There were no tribal chiefs, such as Chief of the Guwevkabaya or Chief of the Ɖo:lkabaya.
+There were no tribal and hand chiefs.
 Certain men became recognized leaders based on others choosing to follow them, heed their advice, and support their decisions.
 Men who were noted for their skills as warriors were called mastava ("not afraid") or bamulva ("person who goes forward").
 Other warriors were willing to follow such men into combat.
 Some Yavapai men were noted for their wisdom and speaking ability.
 Called bakwauu ("person who talks"), they would settle disputes within the camp and advise others on the selection of campsites, work ethics, and food production.